 - Also suited for chemically-treated and colored hair

 - May not suit every buyer

 What Are The Signs Of Low Porosity Hair?

-If you are not sure of the porosity of your hair, you can determine the same through this simple and common ‘water test’.
+If you are not sure of the porosity of your hair, you can determine it through this simple and common ‘water test’.